Books Set in Alabama, Georgia, Florida, South Carolina, and Tennessee

 This non-fiction book examines the social, economic, and environmental impacts of this boom.
 It also shows how the decisions of three real estate moguls, combined with a once-in-a-century hurricane, triggered the stock market crash that led to the Great Depression.

-She heads south to Florida with four-year-old Maya, trying to comfort the child and unravel her sister’s secrets while keeping a low profile among the locals, including the handsome police chief, Joe.
-But it’s hard to lay low at The Surf because the close-knit flock of retirees and snowbirds who call this motel home every winter regard Letty with suspicion, as well as down-right hostility.
+She heads south to Florida with four-year-old Maya, trying to comfort the child and unravel her sister’s secrets while keeping a low profile among the locals, including the handsome police chief Joe.
+Sisterhood, romance, and mystery intertwine throughout almost 500 pages, which is great if you’re looking for a longer option.

 For another mystery/romance set at a Florida beachside motel, check out Crazy in Paradise by Deborah Brown.
 When Madison’s aunt passes away, she inherits a whole lot more than her motel in the Florida Keys.
 Along with the cottages come the shady tenants, including drunks, ex-convicts, and fugitives.
 Crazy in Paradise is the first of 26 books in a beachy cozy mystery series.